serverless/examples/aws-node-alexa-skill/README.md

 ```

-Next we need to setup a Alexa skill.
-Therefor signup for the Amazon Developer Platform and visit `https://developer.amazon.com/edw/home.html`.
+Next we need to setup an Alexa skill.
+Once you've signed up for the Amazon Developer Platform visit `https://developer.amazon.com/edw/home.html`.
 There you should see the following screen:

 ![Welcome](https://cloud.githubusercontent.com/assets/223045/21183285/8403b37c-c207-11e6-89c0-d36582010af8.png)